A VIRTUAL CROSS-COUNTRY TOUR

 Tour the historic sites in Portsmouth by following the Harbour Trail.
 Choose among the three sections -- downtown and the waterfront, the commercial and residential South End, or State Street to Haymarket Square -- or take it all in.

 Atlantic City lacks the glamour of Las Vegas, but boy, does it have history.
-The boardwalk was a first in the United States; this is the birthplace of salt water taffy; and the city was known as "the world's playground" during the two decades before World War II.
+The iconic boardwalk was a first in the United States; this is the birthplace of salt water taffy; and the city was known as "the world's playground" during the two decades before World War II.
 Sign up for the casinos' loyalty programs; even if you don't gamble, they offer benefits off the floor, such as discounted parking.

 The Carlsbad Caverns beneath the Guadalupe Mountains contain more than 117 limestone caves.
-Entrance to the park costs $10 for those 16 and older (free for younger visitors), which includes self-guided tours through the caves; ranger-led tours cost an extra $8 to $20 for adults and $4 to $10 for children, depending on the tour.
+Entrance to the park costs $12 for those 16 and older (free for younger visitors), which includes self-guided tours through the caves; ranger-led tours cost an extra $7 to $20 for adults and $3.50 to $10 for children, depending on the tour.
 Time your visit to coincide with the bats' flight out of the caverns in the evening and you can catch the free Bat Flight talk by a park ranger.

 A well-known secret among New Yorkers who regularly show the sights to out-of-towners, the free Staten Island ferry floats right past the Statue of Liberty for a view of the iconic lady.
 Many of the city's top attractions, such as Central Park, Grand Central Terminal, and Rockefeller Center, are free to enter.
-Summer visitors can take advantage of the no-cost concerts and movies presented in parks throughout the five boroughs.
+Summer visitors can take advantage of the no-cost concerts and free movies presented in parks throughout the five boroughs.

-Drive the 252-mile Blue Ridge Parkway for total immersion in the Blue Ridge Mountains and make pit stops along the way.
+Drive the scenic 252-mile Blue Ridge Parkway for total immersion in the Blue Ridge Mountains and make pit stops along the way.
 Buy a treat at the Mast General Store (the oldest continuously operating general store in the country) in Valle Crucis, ride horseback through the woods on the Dutch Creek Trail in Sugar Grove, and take home a memento from the famous Folk Art Center in Asheville.